jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 8. Open the index.html in a web browser

 <img class="center" src="/res/js1k_2015/flow.png">

+I forked the gist mentioned above and extended it to fit my requirements: [https://gist.github.com/jtpio/547db4510c0bec05bed5](https://gist.github.com/jtpio/547db4510c0bec05bed5).
+It is probably possible to improve it, so feel free to do so!

 I also used a board on Trello to organize ideas and progress.